AjayKhale/C_Language_Exercises/README.md

 # C_Language_Exercises

-This repository contains Solutions to the Exercises from book "The C programming Language (by Brian W. Kernighan, Dennis M. Ritchie)"
+This repository contains Solutions to the Exercises from the book: "The C programming Language (Second Edition by Brian W. Kernighan & Dennis M. Ritchie)"